 Take Care of the Essentials

 Once of the things that adds to stress for first time flyers makes a lot of sense because, well, you don’t know what you’re doing.
 You’re not supposed to know, in fact.
 Remember, it’s your first time flying!
+Don’t let fear overshadow the enjoyment of your first flight.

 Know the basic rules of what you can and cannot take on a plane.
 Toss any liquids over 3 ounces, and in actuality any liquid at all the first time you fly.
 Most toiletries are fine going through security, but you won’t be able to take in drinks or any liquid-based food, so stay away from it unless you check a bag.
 There are also specialized cases that are very cheap, which are specifically designed to fit travel-allowed liquid sizes.
 It’s great for shampoos, liquid soaps, etc…